Lisbon Airport: Early years

 The airport opened on 15 October 1942, during World War II, and initially operated in conjunction with the Cabo Ruivo Seaplane Base: seaplanes performed transatlantic flights, and passengers were transferred onto continental flights operating from the new airport.
 As a neutral airport, it was open to both German and British airlines, and was a hub for smuggling people into, out of, and across Europe.
 It is widely referenced in the classic film Casablanca, whose plot revolves around an escape attempt to Lisbon airport.
 As such, it was heavily monitored by both Axis and Allied spies.
 Although Portugal was neutral, the airport was used by allied flights en route to Gibraltar, North Africa and Cairo.

-At the end of the war the airport developed rapidly, and by 1946 was used by major airlines such as Air France, British European Airways, Iberia, KLM, Sabena, Pan Am and Trans World Airlines.
 By 1954 the number of passengers reached 100,000.
 A 1951–1952 airport diagram shows four runways laid out at 45-degree angles: 1350 m Runway 5, 1024 m Runway 9, 1203 m Runway 14, and 1170 m Runway 18.
 Runways 5 and 36 were each later extended northward to a length of 1999 m.
 Major upgrades from 1959 to 1962 included a new runway capable of handling the first generation of jets, such as the Boeing 707 and Douglas DC-8.
 The first jet aircraft flight was an Air France Caravelle in 1960.
 In 1962 runway 02/20 came into use.
 It was 3130 m long and would allow direct transatlantic flights.
 The first direct flight to New York was operated by TWA with a Boeing 707, who later operated the first Boeing 747 service in 1970.
 When TAP ordered the 747 in 1972, five large parking bays were built, and the terminal was enlarged.
 A major upgrade to the buildings and facilities commenced in 1983, and the first air bridges were added in 1991.

 Along with the airports in Porto, Faro, Ponta Delgada, Santa Maria, Horta, Flores, Madeira, and Porto Santo, the airport's concessions to provide support to civil aviation were conceded to ANA Aeroportos de Portugal on 18 December 1998, under provisions of decree 404/98.
 With this concession, ANA became responsible for the planning, development and construction of future infrastructure.